aosabook/500lines/functionalDB/functionalDB.markdown

 For example, let’s look at at the index sketched in \aosafigref{500l.functionaldb.eavt}:

-* The first level stores entity-IDs (the blueish area).
+* The first level stores entity-IDs
-* The second level stores the related attribute-names (the greenish area).
+* The second level stores the related attribute-names
-* The third level stores the related value (the pinkish area).
+* The third level stores the related value

 This index is named EAVT, as the top level map holds Entity IDs, the second level holds Attribute names, and the leaves hold Values.
 The "T" comes from the fact that each layer in the database has its own indexes, hence the index itself is relevant for a specific Time.